 Pursuing diversity, equity, and inclusion is not just right, moreover.
 It is also smart, because the work of our departments and programs is enhanced and improved by including a diverse range of voices and perspectives.
 We want people to feel safe introducing outlooks and perspectives that matter to them and seem relevant to what they and we do.
 Equally important, we want people to not just listen, but to actually hear others when they do so.
 We do not limit ourselves to perspectives drawn from the divides that dominate public discourse.
 When we speak of diversity and inclusion, we mean the whole range of attitudes, outlooks, and perceptions that matter to the people who work with us—whether coming from familiar sources of personal identity, like race, gender, or religion; from less common sources that are particular to our institution, like place in the foundation’s hierarchy; or from sources that are idiosyncratic and individual in nature.

 We don’t want to reduce ourselves or our partners to labels or turn each other into anything less than the complex, multifaceted individuals we all are.
 We seek, rather, to develop enough awareness of difference—enough mutual understanding and cultural sensitivity—that people can raise what matters to them, and we can learn from the enriched dialogue and relationships that result.
 We value the diverse perspectives our present staff already bring to the foundation’s work, but we are conscious that we have more to do and more to learn, and we look for ways to understand better how to engage and meaningfully include diverse voices in all of our work.
 Doing so will, we believe, improve the outcomes we and our grantees and partners achieve in our work.

-- Incorporating questions about the inclusion of diverse voices and perspectives in the OFP guidance for strategy development and implementation
+- Incorporating inclusion of diverse voices and perspectives in our outcome-focused philanthropy guidance for strategy development and implementation

 - Supporting sector efforts to increase diversity, equity, and inclusion